16 Sep Career Planning Tips for the New Year

 When returning to work after the festive break, it might be easy to slip back into your routine without too much thought.
 Yet, this is the time of the year for reflection.
 You’re feeling rejuvenated (hopefully!), so the early part of the year is an ideal time to take a step back and look at your working life with a refreshed perspective.
-If you’ve started 2020 without relooking at your career goals, these quick career planning tips will help put you on the right track; focusing on key areas for professional planning and improvement that will set your course for the new decade.
+If you’ve started 2020 without relooking at your career goals, then 2021 is the year to make amends with these quick career planning tips that will help put you on the right track; focusing on key areas for professional planning and improvement that will set your course for the new year.

 Review and Document Your Achievements